dward2/BME547/Assignments/TSHTestDataConversion/README.md

 # TSH Test Data Conversion

 ## Set-up
-Hypothroidism and hyperthyroidism are conditions where the thyroid gland produces either too little (hypo) or too much (hyper) of the hormone thyroxine.
+Hypothyroidism and hyperthyroidism are conditions where the thyroid gland produces either too little (hypo) or too much (hyper) of the hormone thyroxine.

 The thyroid gland is under the control of the pituitary gland.
 When the level